-In the event of any weather emergency such as hurricane, tornado, or flooding, stay tuned to the news channels and follow the procedures for Miami Dade County Public Schools.
+In the event of any weather emergency such as hurricane, tornado, or flooding we will be following the ADOM and make sure to communicate immediately with parents with the most up to date information .
 If the emergency arises during the school day the school will make arrangements to safeguard students; however, parents are encouraged to pick up their children.
 All students not picked up early by parents will be held until regular dismissal time.